Elisenda Fábregas

-Elisenda Fábregas (born 1955 in Terrassa, Province of Barcelona, Spain) is a Spanish/American Composer.
+Elisenda Fábregas (born 1955 in Terrassa, Province of Barcelona, Spain) is a Spanish/American composer.

 Biography

-Fábregas studied piano at the Conservatory of Barcelona until 1978.
+Fábregas studied piano at the Conservatory of Barcelona until 1977.
 She came to the USA and studied for her bachelor's and master's degree (1983) in piano performance at Juilliard School of Music with Beveridge Webster and Joseff Raieff and Samuel Sanders.
 She made her debut in the Carnegie Recital Hall in 1983.

 She received doctorates from Columbia University Teachers College in education (1992) and Peabody Institute of the Johns Hopkins University in music composition (2011).

 As a pianist she performed besides in Spain, in various countries, England, Korea, Japan, China, Taiwan, and the United States.

-In 2021 she lives in Seoul, South Korea, and is working as invited professor of music and cultural studies at Kyung Hee University.
+From 2010 through 2021 she lived in Seoul, South Korea, and was working as invited professor of music and cultural studies at Kyung Hee University.

-Award
+At present she lives and composes full time in Catalunya, Spain.
+During the 2023-24 season she was the resident composer at the Palau de la Musica Catalana in Barcelona.

+Awards

 Fábregas received the Shepherd Distinguished Composer of the Year Award at the Music Teachers National Association Convention in Washington D.C. in 2001.

 Works

-Fábregas composed more than forty works for solo, chamber ensemble, vocal, chorus and orchestra.
-She composed several large-scale piano works like Mirage (1997), Portraits I (2000), Hommage for Mompou (2006), and Hommage for Mozart (2006).
+Fábregas has composed more than fifty works for solo, chamber ensemble, vocal, chorus and orchestra.
+She has composed several large-scale piano works like Mirage (1997), Portraits I (2000), Homenatge a Mompou (2006), Hommage for Mozart (2006) and Somnis radiants (2022).